Channing Junior School is a happy place to learn

 The practical, hands-on teaching stimulates a spirit of enquiry through encouraging natural curiosity and reasoning.
 We develop the skills of observation, investigation and interpretation and equip our girls with a valuable knowledge and understanding of the world in which they live.
 Science is all around us and is ever changing, so it is vital that the girls are aware of their environment, the huge advances that have been made and the challenges we face.
 Helping the girls to understand as much as possible about Science will stimulate their imagination and their intellect and will give them a true love of the subject.

 We strive to prepare the girls with the knowledge and skills for mathematics in their everyday life.
-We have a strong belief that, given sufficient time, all pupils are capable of understanding and achieving in mathematics.
+We have a strong belief that, given sufficient time, all pupils are capable of understanding and achieving in Mathematics.
 We are teaching ‘Inspire’, which is a Singapore model of Maths Mastery.
-The girls are taught each area in more depth and with more practical resource to ensure a deep and rich understanding of each concept.
+The girls are taught each area in more depth and with more practical resources to ensure a deep and rich understanding of each concept before moving on.